 6. Build Relationships

-Most introverts hate small talk, preferring instead to have deeper more meaningful conversations.
+Most introverts hate small talk, preferring instead to have deeper, more meaningful conversations.
 This can make things difficult if you don’t invest the time to build good relationships at work because every encounter will feel like it requires the dreaded small talk.

-7. Understand Yourself and Your Team
+7. Understand Yourself and Your Team’s Personality Types and Styles

 8. Create Boundaries

-If you’re an introvert, it can be easy for some people to overstep the mark.
+As an introvert, it can be easy for some people to overstep the mark.
 But the truth is that this may be through no fault or the other person since introverts can find it difficult to set boundaries.

 While this isn’t necessarily true of every introvert out there, since introverts tend to be introspective and empathetic, setting boundaries can feel like putting up a wall that isn’t intended.

 But everyone needs to set boundaries.
 Boundaries are the things that tell people what’s not ok for you and what is.
-The sooner you set them and the clearer you are with people about them, the easier your life will be – in the long term, especially when dealing with people who may not be as empathetic.
+The sooner you set them and the more transparent you are with people about them, the easier your life will be – in the long term, especially when dealing with people who may not be as empathetic.

 9. Accept and Respect Each Other’s Differences